Conditional formatting in Outlook

 - In the Name box, type a name of the new rule

-- Click Font... to specify the font characteristics that you want Outlook 2013 to use for tasks that meet the rule's conditions
+- Click Font... to specify the font characteristics that Outlook 2016 applies to the message fields if the rule’s conditions are met

 - Click Condition... to specify the criteria for this rule: